 Open your site in a browser tab and navigate to the page you wish to edit.
 This may entail logging in, adding an item to your cart, or completing a portion of a form.
 Take the exact steps that get you to the page into the state that you want to load in the Editor.

-Next, copy the URL of the page you have open, then load Optimizely in the same browser tab where you already had your page open.
+Next, copy the URL of the page you have open and load Optimizely in the same browser tab where you already had your page open.
 You may be able to use an adjacent browser tab, as well -- see the note on session-specific information below.

 Create an experiment using the URL of the page you’d like to test (if you copied it in the last step, paste it in now).

 Are you still seeing Optimizely's "Compatibility Mode" warning?

 In the case that the page doesn't load correctly, or you see a mixed content or "Compatibility Mode" warning, follow the instructions in our article on enabling mixed content, then reload the page.

 Why does this technique work?
 The Editor will load the page as it would appear if you went directly to the URL in another tab; once you can repeatedly load the page into a separate tab outside of Optimizely, then Optimizely should be able to load the page within the Editor.